 - The protein concentrations during CD measurements are accurately known.
 To extract accurate basis spectra from different measurements and proteins, the CD spectra need to be properly normalized, which requires an accurate determination of the respective protein concentrations.
-Unfortunately, the relevant measurements suffer from a 10-25% uncertainty as shown by Hunziker et al. (1999), introducing scaling errors to the measured CD spectra.
+Unfortunately, the relevant measurements suffer from a 10-25% [8] uncertainty, introducing scaling errors to the measured CD spectra.
 The propagation of these errors reduces the accuracy of CD prediction and SS estimation methods.
 Therefore, many methods apply intensity scaling factors to correct the strength of measured CD signals. - 2.
-The SS composition of reference proteins is accurately known, and reflects the SS composition under the conditions of the CD measurement.
-Methods that rely on empirical basis spectra require reference SS compositions, usually obtained from structural models determined by X-ray diffraction (XRD) or nuclear magnetic resonance (NMR) measurements.
+The SS composition of reference proteins is accurately known, and reflects the SS composition under the the conditions of the CD measurement.
+Methods that rely on empirical basis spectra require reference SS compositions, usually obtained from structural models determined by X-ray crystallography or nuclear magnetic resonance (NMR) measurements.
 Structure determination typically requires conditions different from those of CD measurements (e.g. different concentrations), which may alter the protein structure.
-As a result reference SS compositions typically deviate from those of the solution structure by 10 % on average according to Kihara (2005), reducing the accuracy of empirical SS estimation 1 and CD prediction methods. - 3.
+As a result reference SS compositions typically deviate from those of the solution structure by 10 % on average [6], reducing the accuracy of empirical SS estimation and CD prediction methods. - 3.
 The measured protein samples are free of contamination, and non-SS CD contributions can be neglected.
 Non-SS contributions from the protein include tertiary structure CD contributions, far ultra-violet (UV) CD signals from natural or modified amino acid side chains, co-factors, and ion coordination sites.
-The most studied of those are side chain contributions, which, however are typically smaller than 10% of the SS contributions, see Nagy et al. (2019).
+The most studied of those are side chain contributions, which, however are typically smaller than 10% of the SS contributions [12].

-Under these ideal conditions, the measured CD spectra are identical to the SS signal of proteins.
-Accordingly, deviations between the model SS and the estimated SS are caused solely by errors of the protein model, and deviations between predicted and measured CD spectra are proportional to the model SS errors as well.
-However, as we have shown previously using a large set of globular proteins in Nagy et al. (2019), an average deviation of 25% remains between the measured CD spectra and the estimated SS signal, despite using high-quality SR-CD spectra, using accurate models derived from XRD/NMR measurements, and re-scaling the CD spectra to reduce potential scaling errors.
-These results suggest that typical assumptions about CD data are often violated, which also affects the accuracy of model validation.
-Here, we will address two questions: first, to which extent are the above assumptions violated in typical SR-CD data sets?
+Here, we will address two questions: First, to which extent are the above assumptions violated in typical SR-CD data sets?
 Second, how do such deviations affect the accuracy of SS estimation, CD prediction, and model validation methods?
-To answer the second question, we constructed a synthetic reference data set including typical violations, for which the deviations in the reference data are precisely known, and their effects are exactly calculable.
+To answer the second question, we constructed a synthetic reference data set including the typical violations, for which the deviations in the reference data are precisely known, and their effects are exactly calculable.

-Methods
+2 Methods

-Experimental errors
+2.1 Experimental errors

-Typical deviations from the assumptions listed above were estimated based on the analysis performed by Nagy et al. (2019) on the SP175 reference set assembled by Lees et al. (2006), which contains high-quality structures and SR-CD spectra for 71 proteins with diverse SS compositions.
+Typical deviations from the assumptions listed above were estimated based on the analysis performed by Nagy et al. [12] on the SP175 reference set [7], which contains high-quality structures and SR-CD spectra for 71 proteins with diverse SS compositions.